LKQ (NASDAQ:LKQ) Updates FY23 Earnings Guidance

 LKQ Price Performance

-LKQ (NASDAQ:LKQ – Get Rating) last issued its quarterly earnings results on Thursday, February 23rd.
-The auto parts company reported $0.78 EPS for the quarter, missing analysts’ consensus estimates of $0.84 by ($0.06).
-LKQ had a return on equity of 19.83% and a net margin of 9.18%.
-The firm had revenue of $3 billion for the quarter, compared to analysts’ expectations of $3.04 billion.
-During the same quarter last year, the firm earned $0.87 earnings per share.
-The business’s quarterly revenue was down 5.8% compared to the same quarter last year.
-Research analysts predict that LKQ will post 3.9 earnings per share for the current year.
+LKQ (NASDAQ:LKQ – Get Rating) last announced its quarterly earnings data on Thursday, February 23rd.
+The auto parts company reported $0.78 earnings per share for the quarter, missing analysts’ consensus estimates of $0.84 by ($0.06).
+LKQ had a return on equity of 19.31% and a net margin of 8.98%.
+The business had revenue of $3 billion for the quarter, compared to analyst estimates of $3.04 billion.
+During the same period in the prior year, the company earned $0.87 EPS.
+The company’s revenue was down 5.8% on a year-over-year basis.
+As a group, equities analysts predict that LKQ will post 4.05 EPS for the current fiscal year.

-A number of equities analysts have recently commented on the stock.
-Guggenheim cut their target price on shares of LKQ to $68.00 in a research note on Tuesday, November 1st.
-StockNews.com raised shares of LKQ from a buy rating to a strong-buy rating in a report on Friday, February 3rd.
-Raymond James lifted their target price on LKQ from $60.00 to $65.00 and gave the stock an outperform rating in a research report on Friday, January 13th.
-Finally, Roth Capital reiterated a buy rating on shares of LKQ in a research note on Tuesday.
-Four research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, LKQ currently has a consensus rating of Buy and a consensus target price of $67.00.
+LKQ has been the topic of several research reports.
+Guggenheim lowered their target price on LKQ to $68.00 in a report on Tuesday, November 1st.
+Raymond James upped their target price on LKQ from $60.00 to $65.00 and gave the company an outperform rating in a report on Friday, January 13th.
+Roth Capital restated a buy rating on shares of LKQ in a research report on Tuesday.
+Finally, StockNews.com upgraded LKQ from a buy rating to a strong-buy rating in a research report on Friday, February 3rd.
+Four equities research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, LKQ presently has a consensus rating of Buy and an average target price of $67.00.

 LKQ Corp. is a distributor of vehicle products and its parts to repair, maintain, and accessorize automobiles.
 It operates through the following segments: Wholesale-North America, Europe and Specialty.
 The Wholesale-North America segment includes Glass and Self-Service segments.
 The company was founded by Donald F.